 Historical time series of catch-at-age data are available for each of the stocks, and these form an important input into the southern blue whiting stock assessments.
-A summary of the number of length measurements and otoliths read, on which these catch-at-age estimates were based, is tabulated for each area, in Tables 18-22.
+A summary of the number of length measurements and otoliths read, on which these catch-at-age estimates were based, is tabulated for each area, in Tables 17-21.
 The raw LF data were examined graphically for variability in length composition by time of season and/or locality within each of the main areas, and divided into appropriate strata.
-The length frequency data for each tow were first scaled up to the catch from that tow, and these were then scaled up to the catch for each of the strata, and then the strata were combined to form a single length frequency for that area/year combination.
+The length frequency data for each tow was first scaled up to the catch from that tow, and these were then scaled up to the catch for each of the strata, and then the strata were combined to form a single length frequency for that area/year combination.

 Age-length keys were year and area specific.
-In most years and areas (except Auckland Islands), 400-500 otoliths were read for each area/year combination.
+In most years, 400-500 otoliths were read for each area/year combination.
 Before 2002, the catch-at-age was estimated by combining the scaled length frequency data with the age-length key using the old NIWA catch-at-age software.
-Catch-at-age data for each stock were reanalysed in 2002 using the new NIWA catch-at-age software (Bull & Dunn 2002).
-The revised catch-at-age series for the Bounty Platform and Campbell Island Rise were summarised by Hanchet (2005) and Hanchet et al. (2003) respectively.
-The updated software revised the calculation algorithms as well as producing c.v.s that incorporate the variance from both the length-frequency data and the age-length key using bootstrapping.
+Catch-at-age data for each stock were reanalysed in 2002 using the new NIWA catch-at-age software (Bull & Dunn 2002) and the revised catch-at-age series for the Bounty Platform and Campbell Island Rise were summarised by Hanchet (2005) and Hanchet et al. (2003) respectively.
+This software produces CVs that incorporates the variance from both the length-frequency data and the age-length key using bootstrapping, and is an improvement over earlier algebraic calculations.
 Some of the age-length keys used for the analysis were also slightly modified during that re-analysis.
 Where necessary, 'proxy' ages were assumed for those length intervals with no corresponding age - typically only smaller fish lengths (less than about 30 cm) that were assigned age 1 or 2 depending on their size.
 We therefore ensured that an age was available for every length interval below 50 cm for males and 52 cm for females, for which length frequency observations were available.
 Any larger fish were put into an 'unassigned' category, which were placed in the plus group at age 11 for modelling.